Here are some things that might make the experience of grief at uni different to elsewhere:

 Academic pressures

-Some students throw themselves into their studies as something to focus on, but for others is can be hard to focus or feel motivated.
-Grief affects our memory and concentration, among other things, so try not to be hard on yourself if your productivity or grades have dropped.
+Your course may be something great to focus on and distract you, but it can be hard to feel motivated.
+Grief affects our energy levels, memory, and concentration, so be kind to yourself if your productivity or grades have dropped.

 Don’t be afraid to speak to your tutors and look into mitigating circumstances, extensions, or taking time out.
-Unfortunately the paperwork often feels frustrating and impersonal and some students aren’t supported in the way they would like to be.
+Unfortunately the paperwork often feels frustrating and impersonal.
 This is something we are working to change.